Yuppiechef/yc-bootstrap/doc/step10-servicelifecycle.md

 Note: the `#'` is a way to have the handle on the Var that references the function value instead of the raw function value at compile time.
 This way, if `test-page` function gets updated (specifically, a new function value is placed in the Var), this will start loading the new function instead of the old one.
 Without this, it's impossible to update the function value in the stack without restarting.

-Ok, now we incorporate this into the `routing` function, have it take a service-list as the first argument and the request as second (update the callsite in `start` namespace to `(partial index/routing index/service-rules)`) - this will become easier to shift the `routing` out to `start.http` down the line.
+Ok, now we incorporate this into the `routing` function, have it take a service-list as the first argument and the request as second (update the callsite in `start` namespace to `(partial index/routing index/service-rules)`) - this will become easier to shift the `routing` out to `services.http` down the line.

 First, given a service, its matching setup and a request - render the page: